HaofeiYuUCF/COFL2024/README.md

   - N-S freeway diamond
 The user inputs information about traffic volumes, speeds, and roadway geometry.
 COFL2012 then runs the CAL3QHC air dispersion model to estimate CO concentrations at receptor locations around the intersection.

-COFL2012 outputs the estimated 1-hour and 8-hour CO concentrations, which can be compared to National Ambient Air Quality Standards.
+COFL2024 outputs the estimated 1-hour and 8-hour CO concentrations, which can be compared to National Ambient Air Quality Standards.

-### More information coming soon...